sphinx-doc/sphinx/doc/config.rst

    It is a list of tuples containing the file name and the title.
 This option can be used to add an appendix.
 If the title is empty, no entry is added to :file:`toc.ncx`.
 The default value is ``[]``.

+.. confval:: epub_stylesheets

+   A list of CSS files.
+See :confval:`html_stylesheets` for details.
+By default, it defaults to the value of ``html_stylesheets``.

+   .. versionadded:: 1.8

 .. confval:: epub_exclude_files